-"Digby Neck Wind Facility" means the 0.9 MW wind power facility located near Digby, Nova Scotia.
+"Digby Neck Wind Facility" means the 0.9 MW wind power facility located near Digby, Nova Scotia, which was sold by a subsidiary of the Corporation on May 19, 2015.

 "Director" or "Directors" mean the directors of the Corporation or any one of them.